Checkio-Game-Missions/checkio-empire-probably-dice/info/total.md

-The battle is full of randomnesses.
-You should be ready.
+Battle is full of randomnesses.
+You should observe randomness in a controlled setting to prepare for this inevitability.
+We'll start by rolling the dice.
-Take dices for start.

 Typically, when using multiple dice, you simply roll them and sum up all the result.
 To get started with your investigation of dice probability, write a function that takes the number of dice,